nathanboktae/aria-listbox/README.md

 ariaSelect(document.querySelector('[aria-multiselect="true"]'), { nextKeys: 37, prevKeys: 39 })
 ```

-Since `aria-selected` does not keep state, you can change the options, what is selected, and even the multiselect mode at any time!
+Since `aria-selected` does not keep state, you can change the options, what is selected, what is disabled, and even the multiselect mode at any time!

 #### `selection-changed` Event